JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 some new object you can use:
 * `copy!` to fully overwrite destination object metadata with source object metadata;
-* `merge!` to add destination object metadata with source object metadata (overwriting duplicates).
+* `merge!` to add source object metadata to destination object metadata (overwriting duplicates).

 ## Propagation of metadata